roddoart/gMUXBypass/README.md

 ## License
 GPL

-# Added by Romain - New Variant - PWM Controller by BIL Button
+# Added by Romain - New Variant - PWM Controlled by BIL Button

 ## Introduction
 Since the hardware modification and micro-soldering proposed above was too complicated for me, I tried to implement another RTL design in the Lattice FPGA.